-As Alzheimer’s disease progresses into its middle stage and later, word-finding skills diminish and meaningful verbal communication becomes increasingly impaired or even nonexistent.
-The thoughts, desires and emotions of a person with AD still remain, but how can a caregiver discern what they might be?
+As Alzheimer’s disease (AD) progresses into its middle stage and later, word-finding skills diminish and meaningful verbal communication becomes increasingly impaired or even nonexistent.
+The thoughts, desires, and emotions of a person with AD still remain, but how can a caregiver discern what they might be?

 The facial expressions and body language that accompany the simple and also the most important of the complex emotions are instinctual or innate, but a few, such as weeping and laughter, require repetition by an individual to achieve their fullest expression.
 Others, like the act of devotion, are first adopted by imitating other family members and later become habitual with practice and the passage of time.
 A person in a devotional or prayerful state of mind often lifts his or her eyes upwards or skywards, and presses the palms of their hands together.

-Stephen Nash holds an MD from SUNY Buffalo and a Masters of Public Health in epidemiology from Emory University.
-He is the co-author of “Putting Evidence into Practice: Palliative Care,” a British Medical Journal report, and “Reclassification of Simvastatin to Over-the-Counter Status in the United Kingdom,” published in the American Journal of Cardiology.
+Dr. Stephen Nash holds an M.D. from SUNY Buffalo, master’s of public health in epidemiology from Emory University, and is the co-author of “Putting Evidence into Practice: Palliative Care” and “Reclassification of Simvastatin to Over-the-Counter Status in the United Kingdom.”

 This article was first published in Brain World Magazine’s Winter 2013 issue.

 - Find Your Meditation (and Create Your Happiness)

 - How Neuroscience Helps Us to Understand Human Nature

 - Know Your Brain: Superior Temporal Sulcus — Channeling The “Social Brain”

 - Revolutionizing How We Teach Reading: Reverse Direction Decoding